Skip to main content

 Financing the investment

 Polar Tint maintains relationships with several SBA-preferred lenders specifically familiar with automotive aftermarket.
-Apply at <a href="https://polartintfranchise.com/financing">our financing page</a> for introductions.
+Apply at our financing page for introductions.

 Veteran and first-responder discount

-Honorably discharged US military veterans and active first responders (police, fire, EMS) receive a <strong>25% discount on the initial franchise fee</strong>.
+Honorably discharged US military veterans and active first responders (police, fire, EMS) receive a 25% discount on the initial franchise fee.
 The discount is documented in the 2026 FDD and applies in every state.
-That's $12,487.50 off the standard $49,950 fee.
+The dollar amount of the discount follows directly from the initial franchise fee disclosed in FDD Item 5.

 Ready to dig deeper?